How To Choose a Sleeping Bag

 What is RDS-certified down?

-Synthetic insulation - these man-made polyester fibres are designed to replicate the insulation and compressibility of down.
+These are man-made polyester fibres designed to replicate the insulation and compressibility of down.
 Polyester fibres don’t absorb water so synthetic insulation keeps its insulating structure even when damp.
 There are lots of different brands and types of synthetic insulation.
-We use PrimaLoft® Gold, the highest quality of synthetic insulation available, and Thermolite® Ecomade, a really durable, long-lasting fill.
+We use PrimaLoft® Gold, the highest quality of synthetic insulation available, and Thermolite® Ecomade, a durable, long-lasting fill.

 How is synthetic insulation measured?